Last Updated on

 “A marketing plan is a comprehensive document or blueprint that outlines a company’s advertising and marketing efforts for the coming year.
 It describes business activities involved in accomplishing specific marketing objectives within a set time frame.”

-Would you like to sell art online when you are in the art studio creating art?
+Would you like to sell art online while you are in the art studio creating art?

 Would you like to sell art while you are sleeping?